webscraperio/web-scraper-documentation/docs/Web Scraper Cloud/Parser.md

 ## Getting started

-To set up a parser for a sitemap, go to `Sitemap details` page in your [Cloud Web Scraper][cloud] account and open `Parser` tab.
+To set up a parser for a sitemap, go to `Sitemap details` page in your [Web Scraper Cloud][cloud] account and open `Parser` tab.
 A table with 2 columns - `Column name` and `Parsers` will be visible.
 If there is some data already scraped for the selected sitemap, another table below with data preview containing the first 10 scraped records will show.
 To add a parser - click `Add parser` dropdown for the relevant row and then select a parser type to set up.
 Information of how each parser type works and how to configure each, check one of the related documentation pages listed in [Parser types](#parser-types) section.